Martin20213/Martin20213/README.md

 # 📌 Current Focus

-- 🚀 Building portfolio projects
+- ⚡ Building full-stack applications with Next.js and TypeScript
-- ⚛️ Laravel + React applications
+- 🚀 Developing SaaS-style products and MVPs
-- 🤖 AI-powered web solutions
+- 🗄️ Working with Supabase, PostgreSQL and serverless architectures
-- 🧠 Clean Architecture & Software Design
+- 🌐 Open source projects and community contribution
-- ☁️ Modern Full Stack Development
+- 🤖 AI-powered features and automation workflows
 - 🧩 Data Structures & Algorithms (LeetCode practice with C#)

 ---